Synchrony Financial (SYF) Shares Down Despite Recent Market Volatility

 Morgan Stanley gave a rating of “Underweight” to SYF, setting the target price at $29 in the report published on December 01st of the previous year.

-Volatility was left at 2.88%, however, over the last 30 days, the volatility rate increased by 2.11%, as shares sank -4.21% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.31% upper at present.
+Volatility was left at 2.85%, however, over the last 30 days, the volatility rate increased by 2.03%, as shares surge +0.28% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.62% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SYF starting from KEANE MARGARET M, who sale 68,369 shares at the price of $36.50 back on Nov 28.
-After this action, KEANE MARGARET M now owns 762,786 shares of Synchrony Financial, valued at $2,495,468 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SYF starting from Casellas Alberto, who sale 39,460 shares at the price of $36.14 back on Feb 27.
+After this action, Casellas Alberto now owns 70,040 shares of Synchrony Financial, valued at $1,426,084 using the latest closing price.

 Stock Fundamentals for SYF